-We believe that this new self-management algorithm, humming consensus, contributes a novel approach to Chain Replication metadata management.
-Typical practice in the IT industry appears to favor using an external oracle, e.g., built on top of ZooKeeper as a trusted coordinator.
+We believe that this new self-management algorithm, humming consensus, contributes a novel approach to Chain

+Replication metadata management.
+The "monitor and mangage your neighbor" technique proposed in Elastic Replication (Section 4.1) appears to be the current state of the art in the distributed systems research community.
+Typical practice in the IT industry appears to favor using an external oracle, e.g., using ZooKeeper as a trusted coordinator.

-See Section 4 for a brief review of techniques used today.
+See Section 4 for a brief review.